AdamKyle/flare/resources/info/set-sail/section-1.md

     </a>
 </div>

-You can then select the port you wish to travel to; it will show you the cost in gold and the time out value.
+You can then select the port you wish to travel to, it will show you the cost in gold and the timeout value.

 You cannot set sail if you cannot move or are dead, or you do not have the gold to set sail.